mmahjoub1123/Coursera/Predicting_car_accidents_severity_US_Report.md

 # 1. Introduction
 ## 1.1 Background

 The high death rate from road accidents is a major concern in today's society.
 An efficient and valid treatment is therefore of great importance for citizens and societies.
 Large efforts and studies have addressed the question of road safety.
 From year 1913 to year 2018 the was a 96% improvement in the death rate.
 The research is therefore actively participating in reducing mortality rate in roads.
-In this report we will be studying the car accidents severity in the US between 2016 and 2020 in terms of fatality, injuries and material damages.
+In this report we will be studying the car accidents severity in the US between 2016 and 2020.

 ## 1.2 Problem